valencik/mastersAPSC/documents/thesis/thesis.md

 %- Data (and App?)
 This work has enabled exploration and manipulation of the data that was inaccessible or impossible using the existing applications.
-The new web application provides interactive search and visualizations to aid data exploration.
+The new tools and web application provide interactive search and visualizations to aid data exploration.

 %- Network
 The treatment of the data as a network is a new and flexible contribution.